robjhyndman/ctv-TimeSeries/README.md

 **Parallel computing: Hadoop**

--   The RHIPE package, started by Saptarshi Guha and now developed by a core team via [GitHub](https://github.com/saptarshiguha/RHIPE/), provides an interface between R and Hadoop for analysis of large complex data wholly from within R using the Divide and Recombine approach to big data.
+-   The [<span class="GitHub">RHIPE</span>](https://github.com/saptarshiguha/RHIPE/) package, started by Saptarshi Guha, provides an interface between R and Hadoop for analysis of large complex data wholly from within R using the Divide and Recombine approach to big data.
 -   The rmr package by Revolution Analytics also provides an interface between R and Hadoop for a Map/Reduce programming framework. ( [link](https://github.com/RevolutionAnalytics/RHadoop/wiki/rmr))
 -   A related package, segue package by Long, permits easy execution of embarassingly parallel task on Elastic Map Reduce (EMR) at Amazon. ( [link](http://code.google.com/p/segue/))
 -   The [RProtoBuf](https://cran.r-project.org/package=RProtoBuf) package provides an interface to Google's language-neutral, platform-neutral, extensible mechanism for serializing structured data.
 This package can be used in R code to read data streams from other systems in a distributed MapReduce setting where data is serialized and passed back and forth between tasks.